Marioood/procedraw/README.md

 save as file
-image layer that has is an embedded image remove external dependencies move RGB2Hex() and other similar functions to a global helper.js file -- no external libraries are ever gonna be used so it shouldnt matter make killAllChildren() and other similar functions global in tether.js, and make tether.js just be html--js interaction functions ctrl + scroll to zoom in and out scroll to move up and down
+image layer that has is an embedded image remove external dependencies make killAllChildren() and other similar functions global in tether.js, and make tether.js just be html--js interaction functions ctrl + scroll to zoom in and out scroll to move up and down